Conclusions

 Possibly following Moeck (1967), Hunt (1980) has argued that the recorder originated among the Italian peasantry in the fourteenth or fifteenth century.
 In support of this hypothesis Hunt notes that the earliest known recorder tutor is that of an Italian, Silvestro Ganassi (1535), and that most surviving renaissance instruments belonged to northern Italian noblemen.
 Neither of these observations seems especially relevant, even if they were true!

-In fact, there are eight surviving unequivocal medieval recorders, and these come from Dordrecht in Holland (1335-1418), Göttingen in Germany (mid-14C), Esslingen in Germany (14C), Tartu in Estonia (mid-late 14C), Nysa in Poland (14C), Puck in Poland (14C), Elbląg in Poland (mid-15C), Plock in Poland (late 15C), Copenhagen in Denmark (mid 15C).
+In fact, there are nine surviving unequivocal medieval recorders, and these come from Dordrecht in Holland (1335-1418), Göttingen in Germany (mid-14C), Esslingen in Germany (14C), Tartu in Estonia (mid-late 14C), Nysa in Poland (14C), Puck in Poland (14C), Elbląg in Poland (mid-15C), Plock in Poland (late 15C), Copenhagen in Denmark (mid 15C).
 These nine are recorders in all essentials.
 The putative recorders from Würzburg (Germany) and Rhodes are ambiguous fragments.

 As we have seen, two of the three recorder makers marks depicted by Ganassi in his fingering tables to illustrate tuning differences between recorders by various makers appear to be those of German craftsmen (the Schnitzer family of Nuremberg, and Rauch von Schrattenbach); the first, a simple ‘B’, is as yet unassigned, but is likely to represent another Nuremberg maker.
 However, the earliest books which contain instructions for playing the recorder are actually not Italian but of Swiss (Anonymous 1510, Virdung 1511) and German (Virdung 1511, Agricola 1529) provenance.
 Significantly, perhaps, the illustrations in these earlier accounts show near-cylindrical recorders quite like the Dordrecht instrument, but presumably of the slightly tapering wide-bore variety internally.
 As we have seen, amongst the earliest unequivocal illustrations of the recorder are those of the cylindrical (‘Dordrecht’) kind by Pere Serra (ca 1390), Anonymous (Exeter, fourteenth century), and Martin le Franc (1410-1461).
 Thus, as Zaniol (1984) has suggested, the instruments illustrated and discussed by Virdung and Agricola may represent the final development of the medieval recorder which may have overlapped with the emergence of the undoubtedly more sophisticated Renaissance-style (choke-bore) recorder.
 The latter appears to have been well-established as early as Francesco del Cossa’s delightful April, or The Triumph of Venus (1470).